bartaxyz/prefixfree-plugins/README.md

 ### [Other plugins](http://leaverou.github.io/prefixfree/#plugins)

 You can find other plugins on official website.

-Very useful is plugin that allow you do this
+Very useful plugin is "CSS Variables" that alow you do this:

 ```css
 :root {